jessicarush/javascript-notes/node_package_manager.md

 const { v4: uuidv4 } = require('uuid');
 ```

 Normally, the string that follows the `from` keyword is a relative path.
 When that string doesn't begin with `./`, `/`, `../` or `https://`, Node on the server-side or another tool on the client-side, will know to look in the `node_modules` directory.
 There are a number tools that can be used on the client-side.
-(Side note: Node doesn't actally support `https://` URLs for its imports.)
+(Side note: Node doesn't actually support `https://` URLs for its imports.)

 1. **[browserify](http://browserify.org/), [watchify](https://github.com/browserify/watchify) and [babelify](https://www.npmjs.com/package/babelify)**
 browserify lets you `require('modules')` in the browser by bundling up all of your dependencies.
 As a result, it lets you directly import npm_modules. watchify simply adds watch mode for browserify builds so that you don't have to run the browserify command every time you save. babelify lets you use the ES6 `import` syntax.